Saturday, December 30, 2017

 -"If evolution had actually taken place we should expect that the fossils would provide evidence of a continuous gradual evolution of life from a simple original organism to complex advanced forms.
 There are countless millions of fossils out there, but they tend to fall into major groups and intermediates expected between these major groups are not there.
 This is one of the strong scientific arguments indicating that evolution from simple to complex never occurred."

-• Casey Luskin, Both A Scientist And Attorney, writes:
+• Casey Luskin, A Geologist, writes:

 -"Darwin attempted to save his theory of gradual evolution by maintaining that intermediate fossils are not found because of “the extreme imperfection of the geological record.”69 Even Gould noted that Darwin’s argument that the fossil record is imperfect “persists as the favored escape of most paleontologists from the embarrassment of a record that seems to show so little of evolution directly.”70 But in the last few decades, this excuse has lost credibility."